My new book Through the Thought Clouds is now available!

 Test it out

-Take out your favorite coloring pens & pencils, markers and highlighters and give them a go on a page somewhere in the book where you don’t get bothered if it bleeds through or makes a mess.
+Take out your favorite coloring pens & pencils, markers and highlighters and give them a go on a page somewhere in the book where it doesn’t bother if it bleeds through or makes a mess—for example at the end of the book.

 The Test Results